-The upwelling phase of a Kelvin wave is evident in the east-central Pacific.
+Another downwelling phase of a Kelvin wave is evident more recently.

 Oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Down-welling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.